iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 3

-- Slide the blue handle back to release the Anti-Clamp's arms.
+- Give the blue handle a little pull to free the Anti-Clamp's arms.

-- Set your iPad on something sturdy so it stays nice and level between the suction cups.
+- Place something underneath your iPad to keep it steady and level between the suction cups.

-- Place the suction cups near the center of the left edge—one up top and one down low.
+- Set the suction cups near the middle of the left edge—one at the top and one at the bottom.

-- Keep a firm grip on the bottom of the Anti-Clamp while pressing down hard on the top cup to get a good suction seal.
+- Hold the bottom of the Anti-Clamp in place, then gently press down on the top cup to create suction.

 Step 4

-- Gently pull the blue handle forward to secure those arms like a pro!
+- Gently pull the blue handle forward to lock those arms in place.

-- Keep an eye on those suction cups to ensure they're in perfect harmony.
-If they start to drift apart, simply loosen them a bit and realign the arms for a snug fit.
+- Keep those suction cups aligned with each other.
+If they start to slip out of line, just loosen them a tad and realign the arms.

 Step 5